material-motion/material-motion/concepts/patterns.md

     }
     target.addExpectation(behavior)

-In this example, `CustomBehavior` is the Expectation.
-The `animate` function will be executed at a later point in the program's execution by a separate system.
+In this example, the logic of the `animate` function is the Expectation.
+The `animate` function is not executed here.

 Many Expectations can be attached to a single target.
 A single Expectation can also be attached to many targets.